What Is Being Taught?

 When you visit the school for your admissions interview, try to do so while the school is in session.
 Summer visits are often more convenient for all of us, but you won't be able to observe any classes.
 Summer sessions do not usually offer a typical classroom experience.
 So you cannot judge the teaching or what is being taught by what you see during the summer.
 The teaching staff is frequently not the same as the faculty who teach during the year.
 Because it is summer, the whole atmosphere is much more relaxed.

 When you visit the school and observe a class, is the class size small?
 Do students interact with the teacher and each other?
 Are the students learning how to think analytically?
 Are they using texts?
 Laptops?
 Are they sitting around a table in the Harkness-style classroom?
-Does the teacher use a chalkboard?
+Does the teacher use a whiteboard?
 A projector?
 Is she active?
 Does he lecture?

 Question

 What are the academics leading to?
 AP exams?
 An IB diploma?
 Is the academic work strictly college preparatory, as indeed it is in many boarding schools?
-Is it all about getting good grades and gaining admission to the 'right' college?
+Is it all about getting good grades and gaining admission to the "right" college?
 Or does that matter?

 Does the teaching cater to different learning styles?
 Not everybody receives and processes information in the same manner.
 An experienced teaching staff understands this and presents the material so that everybody in the class can understand it.